martimy/clab_yang/docs/tutorial.md

 The `set` command updates the configuration as follows:

-- Creates a subinterface 0 for the parent interface `ethernet-1/21` and enables it (the parent interface is enabled by clab).
+- Creates a subinterface 0 for the parent interface `ethernet-1/21` and enable it (the parent interface is enabled by clab).
-- Creates an IPv4 address and enables it as well.
+- Creates an IPv4 address and enable it as well.

 These configuration changes are not committed yet, so they have no affect on the running configuration.
 To commit the changes, use `commit now`, which will apply the configuration and move you back to the running mode (if the configuration includes error, you will not be able to commit the changes).